Cervical cancer

 About cervical cancer

-Around 3,000 people in the UK are diagnosed with cervical cancer every year.
+Around 3,300 people are diagnosed with cervical cancer every year in the UK.

-Cervical screening (smear test) can discover human papillomavirus (HPV) infection and any changes in the cells of your cervix before they develop into cancer.
-HPV is the main cause of cervical cancer.
+Cervical screening is also known as a smear test or a pap smear.
+It can discover human papillomavirus (HPV) infection and any changes in the cells of your cervix before they develop into cancer.
 If abnormal cells are caught early, cervical cancer can often be prevented.
 The NHS cervical screening programme saves thousands of lives every year.

 Types of cervical cancer

-There are two main types of cervical cancer; they are named after the type of cell that becomes cancerous.
+There are two main types of cervical cancer.
+They’re named after the type of cell that becomes cancerous.

 - Squamous cell cancer.
 About 8 out of 10 cervical cancers are squamous cell cancer.
 Squamous cells are flat skin cells that cover your cervix (the neck of your womb).

 - Adenocarcinoma.
-More than 1 in 10 cervical cancers are adenocarcinoma.
-Adenocarcinoma is a cancer that starts in glandular cells found in the passageway from your cervix to your womb.
+Around 2 in 10 cervical cancers are adenocarcinoma.
+Adenocarcinoma is a cancer that starts in glandular cells found in the passageway between your cervix and your womb.

 Causes of cervical cancer